lanl/precog/README.md

 * incidence_for_sir: code to perform the studies and data application for publication 1 (see below);

 ## Citations (ongoing)
 1. A.C.
 Murph, G.C.
 Gibson, L.B.
 VanDervort, N. Panda, L.A.
 Castro, S. Del Valle, D. Osthus.
 (202x).
-Incorporating Incidence Peak and Time Data for SIR Forecasting Applications.  _In Review._
+Incorporating Incidence Peak and Time Data for SIR Forecasting Applications.  _Undergoing Revisions._

 ## Release

-These software have been approved for open source release and has been assigned **O4726**
+These software have been approved for open source release and has been assigned **O4726**.

 ## Copyright